Richard Bok

 Richard Bok Kok Chuan is a Singaporean professional football coach and former football player at SAFFC.
 He is currently the head coach of ActiveSG Football Academy at Serangoon Centre.

 Richard is the most successful coach in the history of Singapore's S.League.
 He has led SAFFC to winning the S.League title four times, in 2006, 2007, 2008 and 2009, as well as the Singapore Cup in 2007, 2008 and 2012.
 Richard also won the S.League's Coach of the Year award in 2006, 2007 and 2009.

-Richard has a AFC Professional Diploma Coaching License where he also holds an AFC Regional Instructor Course.
+Richard has an AFC Professional Diploma Coaching License where he also holds an AFC Regional Instructor Course.

-Club career
+Playing career

 In 1995, Richard joined Singapore Armed Forces in the inaugural S.League season when the league was first started in 1996.
 In 1997, he suffered a stroke which left him with blurred vision and ended his playing career.